 Another individual involved in healthcare is Modesto Junior College student Priscilla Rodriguez, a member of MJC’s Nurse Assistant Program.
 Gaining clinical experience as a Nurse Assistant at MJC, Rodriguez has helped care for patients in a post-acute facility and aims to become a registered nurse after completing the program.

-In regard to language barriers between patients and their caretakers, Rodriguez said breaking language barriers is necessary in order to communicate what kind of care the patient needs and whether or not the patients need are being met.
+In regard to language barriers between patients and their caretakers, Rodriguez said breaking language barriers is necessary in order to communicate what kind of care the patient needs and whether or not the patient's needs are being met.

 Nurses and physicians must be able to understand the experiences of their patients in order to attain the best solution for their health.
 Likewise, patients have the right to comprehend the consequential decisions that are being made for their health.
 This cannot happen if patients are unable to understand what their caretakers are saying.